caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Choose your DB properly.
 You'll have to support your decision in the interview.
 Whether you go with SQL or NoSQL, make sure you read the differences beforehand and be ready to answer questions like "why MySQL and not Postgres? why is this app better for a NoSQL?"
 - Write unit tests.
 If working on NodeJS there are several resources online on how to test your Mongoose controllers with Mocha and Sinon.
 If working with Python/Django, there's a complete section on Testing in their docs.
 Remember: just do a few tests, don't spend too much here.
 You can say you focused on the critical components and you moved on.
 This will at least show you care about testing; it's critical in picturing you as an expert.
 - ORM.
 It's highly advised to leverage an ORM like Mongoose objects or Django models to manage DB objects.
 I wouldn't recommend having plain SQL statements on your codebase, at least for this project.
 You won't probably be asked to show off your SQL skills so having them can be detrimental.
 - Dev vs Prod settings.
 You won't be asked to deploy your project, don't spend time on it.
 However, make sure you understand what configs can be made public and which ones should be secrets.
 This typically involves DB passwords, API Keys, or any other credentials.
-This data should not be commited to your repo and should instead be kept secret in the prod server.
+This data should not be committed to your repo and should instead be kept secret in the prod server.
 Again, you don't have to do any of this, but it's critical to understand this concept.
 - Learn to use Postman.
 You'll be asked to open this, or cURL, in your interview.
 Be prepared to create a POST request with authorization headers, to create a JSON payload, or to analyze the headers of a GET request.
 - Use middlewares.
 When you use middlewares you show you understand the different layers of an app in the backend.
 You can use middlewares to verify authentication or authorization, manage sessions, append headers, write logs, cookie management, etc.
 - Headers.
 Using advanced headers will make you look ahead of the curve.
 Believe or not, most devs won't ever go into configuring security headers as they trust their framework so much.
 I'd stick with headers like CSP and disabling X-powered-by.
 Make sure to talk about this in your interview.